-The Dakota Gasification Company's Great Plains Synfuels Plant, north of Beulah, N.D., is the only commercial-scale coal gasification plant in the United States that manufactures synthetic natural gas from lignite coal.
-It produces up to 170 million cubic feet of natural gas a day, which is shipped via the Northern Border Pipeline to market.
+The Dakota Gasification

+Company's Great Plains Synfuels

+Plant, north of Beulah, N.D., is

+the only commercial-scale coal

+gasification plant in the United

+States that was originally designed

+to manufacture synthetic natural gas

+from lignite coal.
+It has a capacity

+of 170 million cubic feet of natural

+gas a day, which is shipped via the

+Northern Border Pipeline to market.